NCEAS/metacat/README.md

   the entries for that document in xml_queryresult table are deleted.
 This works fine because those entries will be generated and cached again the next time the document is part of a search is requested.
-* Performance impovement done for % search.
+* Performance improvement done for % search.
 * Following new functions added to metacat client API: a method to set access on an xml document and a method to get newest version for a given document.
 * Implement a new HarvesterServlet for running Harvester as a servlet.
 This